 Your solicitor will notify you of what this will cost, along with details about disbursements and costs of their services.
 The solicitor will have to take care of this for you to facilitate the change of ownership with the land registry.

-Buying a house in the UK can seem complicated and challenging, but being prepared will help you take the stress and difficulties out of this process.
+Buying a property in the UK can seem complicated and challenging, but being prepared will help you take the stress and difficulties out of this process.

 You’ll have to make many critical decisions along the way, working with different professionals from real estate agents to surveyors, solicitors, movers, and more.

 Whether you’re a first-time home buyer or an experienced buyer, having an in-depth knowledge of what is involved will help you simplify the process, make informed decisions, and get maximum value from your home purchase.